PgBiel/typst-tablex/src/types.typ

     align: align,
     fill: fill,
     inset: inset,
+    render: render,
     x: x,
     y: y,
 )

+// A cell which was merged with another one.
+// Indicates its position in the grid is occupied by its parent cell.
 #let occupied(x: 0, y: 0, parent-x: none, parent-y: none) = (
     tablex-dict-type: "occupied",
     x: x,